vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/nebula-comm-release-note.md

 - Fix the crash caused by LOOKUP statements with AND and IN operators.[#4551](https://github.com/vesoft-inc/nebula/issues/4551)

-- Fix the crash caused by invalid filter in GetProp. [#4568](https://github.com/vesoft-inc/nebula/pull/4568)
+- Fix the crash caused by an invalid filter in GetProp. [#4568](https://github.com/vesoft-inc/nebula/pull/4568)

 - Fix the crash caused by evaluating an expression with wrong a syntax. [#4607](https://github.com/vesoft-inc/nebula/pull/4607)